 Spirituality – Persuasion

 Deb McGuire presented the mission work she and others with High Tide Church had done in Hungary with the Word of Life ministry.
 The work was directed toward the youth; each summer 1,200 young people attend a camp 40 minutes outside of Budapest at the Andrássy Castle, which had been donated to Word of Life and serves as the base for their outreach.
-The concern is that only 17% of the youth in Hungary attend church services each , as opposed to 61% in nearby Poland.
+The concern is that only 17% of the youth in Hungary attend church services each month, as opposed to 61% in nearby Poland.

 President’s Remarks

 Carol commented on the school supplies project, which operated much better than the last year.
 The one draw back was that we had to move supplies nine times over the course of the project.
-However, we were able to provide 165 students at four local schools with backpacks and school supplies $75 to $90 each.
+However, we were able to provide 165 students at four local schools with backpacks and school supplies worth $75 to $90 each.

 Reminder that the September annual meeting will be held on September 25 at St. John the Beloved.
 Jim Lutrzykowski and Joe Stiller have been nominated for the Council’s Vincentian of the Year award.